mohamedar97/bosta-assessment/README.md

 ### Limitations:
 - The API endpoint doesn't return the shipping address, which makes sense, as this is a public endpoint, and you wouldn't want to expose the customer's personal details.
 I have hard-coded the address.

-- Due to the lack of access to the API endpoint documentation, I couldn't get all the exact values for the "Hubs", "Shipment Statuses", and other properties, so I utilized default values to handle unknown values.
+- Due to the lack of access to the API endpoint documentation, I couldn't get all the exact values for the "Hubs", "Shipment Statuses", and other properties for proper translation, so for unknown values, I defaulted to the English translation provided by the API.

 ### Areas of Improvement
 -  **Use Ant Design**: I realized you used Ant Design for the website's UI midway through the assessment.
 If I had noticed earlier I would have used it instead of MUI to match your design language more.